 When you’re done, you’re done

 Working from home blurs the lines between office hours and home life in a way that office-only workers may struggle to understand.
-Without a set finishing time, and also mindful of certain perceptions that working from home is some sort of ‘treat’, many people feel pressure to work late into the evening.
-Don’t!
-(Unless of course you have a deadline to make.)
-When you finish for the day, you’re finished for the day – switch off until the following morning.
+Without a management-imposed finishing time, and also mindful of certain perceptions that working from home is a comfy arrangement, many people feel pressure to work on and on and on into the evening.
+One word of advice: don’t.
+When you finish for the day, you’re finished for the day – switch off and unless it’s urgent, don’t be tempted to re-connect until your routine starts again the following morning.

 Working from a home office can give you the best of both worlds.
 You remain in the workforce, anchored to a company, but you also enjoy the benefits of remaining in your own environment.
 There will be good days and bad ones but a disciplined, professional approach will generally make it work.